 Our Evergreen restaurant as well as our office use 100% wind power.
 We also take advantage of solar energy; our Idaho Springs and Arvada restaurants (including our warehouse) have a combined 48 kWH solar capacity.

 We’re working towards the goal of filling all of our power needs with clean, renewable energy sources.

 Our Arvada location uses geo-thermal energy, heating and cooling techniques that are 4 times as efficient as using air conditioners.

 By tapping ground water three hundred feet below ground, geo-thermal cooling creates a nice, refreshing restaurant during the summer without the need for compressors.
 During the winter, geo-thermal is used to heat our restaurant at twice the efficiency as common heating.
 Our Arvada restaurant is double the size yet uses the same or slightly less power than our smaller, older locations.

 Looking Ahead to a Future on the Road

 Beau Jo’s has a fleet of three Chevrolet Volts and two Toyota Prius’.
 Our electric vehicles average 1.5 gallons of fuel from Denver to Ft.
 Collins.

 Beau Jo’s is also happy to support customers who are on the forefront of automotive technology.
-We’re happy to offer free electrical car charging stations at our Idaho Springs, Arvada, and Boulder locations!
+We’re happy to offer free electrical car charging stations at our Idaho Springs and Arvada locations!
 Our charging stations are powered one-hundred percent by wind and solar resources.
 We are standing up for what we believe in.